clio/dead_code_detector/README.md

   end
 end

-# Once Undertaker wraps the methods (Part 3 - Enabling it) it might look like this
+# Once DeadCodeDetector wraps the methods (Part 3 - Enabling it) it might look like this
 class Foo
   def bar
     begin
-      Undertaker::InstanceMethodWrapper.track_method(Foo, :bar) # Track that this method was called Foo.define_method(:bar) do
+      DeadCodeDetector::InstanceMethodWrapper.track_method(Foo, :bar) # Track that this method was called Foo.define_method(:bar) do
         puts "hello world"
       end
     rescue
-      # To ensure that if Undertaker breaks it doesn't break the existing code
+      # To ensure that if DeadCodeDetector breaks it doesn't break the existing code
     end
     puts "hello world"
   end